AWizzard1/The-Game-TBD/README.md

 # The-Game-TBD
-A collaborative effort to produce a worthwhile game between some friends and some more friend as a project for school credits.
+A collaborative effort to produce a worthwhile game between some friends and some more friends as a project for school credits.
 And fun.